tsaarni/reloading-keystore/docs/implementation-description.md

 KeyManager API was not designed for KeyStores that change their content at runtime: what if certificate and private key are updated during the handshake?
 The resulting mix of old and new credentials would be invalid.
 It could result in infrequent authentication error that might be hard to troubleshoot.
-`NewSunX509` [caches](https://github.com/openjdk/jdk17u/blob/84ac0f0de4556472c61a775abd812302765a3395/src/java.base/share/classes/sun/security/ssl/X509KeyManagerImpl.java#L77-L78) the [`PrivateKeyEntry`](https://github.com/openjdk/jdk17u/blob/20f3576cd1bbe516360b0d9f7deaacdad94df4d7/src/java.base/share/classes/java/security/KeyStore.java#L462-L472) instances (a combination of certificate chain and private key) internally to make it more likely it has a consistent set of credentials.
+`NewSunX509` [caches](https://github.com/openjdk/jdk17u/blob/84ac0f0de4556472c61a775abd812302765a3395/src/java.base/share/classes/sun/security/ssl/X509KeyManagerImpl.java#L77-L78) the [`PrivateKeyEntry`](https://github.com/openjdk/jdk17u/blob/20f3576cd1bbe516360b0d9f7deaacdad94df4d7/src/java.base/share/classes/java/security/KeyStore.java#L462-L472) instances (a combination of certificate chain and private key) internally to make it more likely it has loaded a consistent set of credentials.
 It uses its own [prefixed alias naming scheme](https://github.com/openjdk/jdk17u/blob/84ac0f0de4556472c61a775abd812302765a3395/src/java.base/share/classes/sun/security/ssl/X509KeyManagerImpl.java#L237-L244) to refer to the cached entries.
 Calls to get the certificate chain or private key with given alias sticks to the cached key entries.
 The calls do not proceed all the way to the `KeyStoreSpi` instance, risking that it would hit credentials that have been updated between calls.